Espresso-AI/anchors-for-object-detection/README.md

 ```

 Note that the important thing is that anchor priors and anchors can be generated seperately.
 The above cases are merely examples that are generally used.

 ## Anchor-Assigner
-Assigning targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.
-It is very necessary to map the predictions and target labels, for obtaining the detection models' loss.
+It is very necessary to map the predictions and target labels for obtaining the detection models' loss.
+Anchor-Assigner object assigns targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.

 This implementation can be commonly applied to all series of detection models.

 ```python